This page shows how to operate Hive on MR3 on Amazon EKS with autoscaling. By following the instruction, the user will learn:

 set the environment variable HIVE_DATABASE_HOST

-to the address of the MySQL server for Metastore.
+to the IP address of the MySQL server for Metastore.

 .